japila-books/spark-sql-internals/docs/spark-sql-CollapseCodegenStages.md

 ----

 [[insertWholeStageCodegen-ObjectType]]
-NOTE: `insertWholeStageCodegen` explicitly skips physical operators with a single-attribute <<spark-sql-catalyst-QueryPlan.adoc#output, output schema>> with the type of the attribute being `ObjectType` type.
+NOTE: `insertWholeStageCodegen` explicitly skips physical operators with a single-attribute <<catalyst/QueryPlan.md#output, output schema>> with the type of the attribute being `ObjectType` type.

 [NOTE]
 ====